-Student Employment and Engagement
+Employment & Engagement

 Cooperative education is a vital part of the Center.
 Talented students are identified by faculty during either the Introduction to Geographic Information Systems and Science or Introduction to Remote Sensing courses.
 Students are then matched with sponsored projects underway at the Center.
 Student employees typically earn $8 – $10 an hour during a probationary period, but then are rapidly raised based upon their abilities.
 Some students have earned as much as $17 an hour while working here and managed $500,000 budgets!

 The work environment provides many added bonuses as students are assigned a workstation in our production lab, given keys to the facility, and provided access to all of our servers, drones, camera systems, GPS equipment, and more.
 They are encouraged to explore the discipline and work on creative solutions for the projects to which they are assigned.
 They are also allowed to keep flexible schedules – work is goal-based and not merely about punching a clock.

 Students are also strongly encouraged to travel with faculty, become engaged in the contracting/RFP processes, and involved in similar geospatial business activities.
 We will provide the opportunities.
 It is up to our students to avail themselves of the incredible breadth of opportunities available.

 The Center is active on an international stage and our students are an integral part of what we do in this regard.
 Current opportunities include: